fabricioanciaes/gccafe/src/pages/blog/2018-04-17-minha-vítima.md

 * https://youtu.be/20L6n9aZbkU
 * https://youtu.be/BcI7M6OtyyI

-The sound qualities, that come solely from the technical control, maintain themselves, even in "difficult" repertoires, or in "simpler" ones.
-If, in music, sonority and wrong notes comes from the fruit of bad learning methods, in fighting games, dropped combos is the consequence of a inefficient training method.
+The sound qualities, that come solely from the technical control, maintain themselves even in "difficult" repertoires or in "simpler" ones.
+In music, if sonority and wrong notes comes from the fruit of bad learning methods, in fighting games, dropped combos is the consequence of a inefficient training method.

 <br>